ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     size_t getSizeInBytes() const { return numRows * numColumns * sizeof(Ty); }
 ```

-and modify the `defaultConstruct` test that you previously added so that it now
+Next, modify the `defaultConstruct` test that you previously added so that it now
 looks like:

 ```CPP